matt-norris/JSGallery/README.md

 npm for package management
 The artwork used in this application was obtained from Unsplash and is licensed under the Unsplash License.

-This application was created by [Your Name Here].
+This application was created by Matt Norris.